etseidler/get-certified/README.md

 # get-certified
 A list of courses and resources for getting tech certifications.
-I used these resources and passes the certification tests on the first attempt.
+I used these resources and passed the certification tests on the first attempt.
 Circa 2023-2024.

 ## Terraform